 Excavate the base

-Excavate the area to a minimum depth of 25-30 cm (10-12 in) for pedestrian or light use, or 40-50 cm (16-20 in) for vehicular traffic.
+Excavate the area to a minimum depth of 25-30 cm (10-12 in) for pedestrian or light use, or 40-50 cm (16-20 in) for vehicle traffic use.
 Compact the bottom with a vibrating plate.
-Correct excavation is the first condition: a grid placed on soft ground will sink with the first vehicle.
+Correct excavation is the first condition: a slab laid on soft soil sinks with the first vehicle.

 2